cosmos/cosmos-sdk/docs/migrations/rest.md

 Thanks to the Protocol Buffers migration in v0.40, we are able to take advantage of a vast number of gRPC tools and solutions.
 Most of the legacy REST endpoints have been replaced by REST endpoints generated from [gRPC `Query` services](../building-modules/query-services.md) using [grpc-gateway](https://grpc-ecosystem.github.io/grpc-gateway/).
 We usually call them _gRPC-gateway REST endpoints_.

-Some modules exposed legacy `POST` endpoints to generate unsigned transactions for their `Msg`s.
+Previously, some modules exposed legacy `POST` endpoints to generate unsigned transactions for their `Msg`s.
 These `POST` endpoints were removed in v0.40.
 We recommend using [Protobuf `Msg` service](../building-modules/msg-services.md) directly to do client-side transaction generation.
 A guide can be found [here](../run-node/txs.md).

 | Legacy REST Endpoint                                                            | Description                                                         | New gRPC-gateway REST Endpoint                                                                        |
 | ------------------------------------------------------------------------------- | ------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------- |